Aishat-Akinyemi/skitstar/README.md

 # SKITSTARS

-We want to revolutionize the comedy industry by providing a decentralised video platform and marketplace for both comedians to connect to their fans.
+We want to revolutionize the comedy industry by providing a decentralised video platform and marketplace for comedians to connect to their fans.

 Everyone loves comedy, and there is a boom in the social media comedy skit makers in Nigeria, the creators with a huge fan base generate money from sponsored posts and ads, while the upcoming creators struggle.
 Our team recognized the untapped potential of merging comedy, technology, and blockchain innovation.
 We envisioned a platform to empower comedians to reach a global audience, gain control over the monetization of their content, and establish stronger connections with their fans.